danecollins/fitbit/README.md

   * download days from start to end (inclusive)
   * start and end are in yyyy-mm-dd format
   * user is one of the users for which keys have been configured
+  * will rate limit, if you ask for more than 60 days it will only ask for one day per minute to prevent triggering fitbit's rate limit.
+It goes slow but lets you download data for an unlimited range of dates.

 * db2csv.py
   * usage: db2csv.pl filename.csv